mrlnc/LTE-ciphercheck/README.md

 host:LTE-ciphercheck$ ./start-test.sh --dl-earfcn 123 --apn internet --imei <IMEI of your smartphone>
 ```

+This executes a minimal test set with only a few vulnerable cases.

 ## Advanced Configuration

 Basically, this software is just [srsLTE](https://github.com/srsLTE/srsLTE) with minor changes.
-See the [srsLTE README](https://github.com/srsLTE/srsLTE/blob/master/README.md) for detailed build instructions, and [www.srslte.com](srslte.com) for documentation, guides and project news. srsLTE is released under the AGPLv3 license and uses software from the [OpenLTE project](http://sourceforge.net/projects/openlte) for some security functions and for NAS message parsing.
+See the [srsLTE README](https://github.com/srsLTE/srsLTE/blob/master/README.md) for detailed build instructions, and [www.srslte.com](srslte.com) for documentation and guides.

 # Results